floriandiud/facebook-group-members-scraper/README.md

-Generated script is located in `dist/main.min.js`.
+The generated script is located in `dist/main.min.js`.